ziphra/promline/readme.md

   -p,--pod5:  directory for  fast5 to pod5 conversion output or already containing pod5 (default: '')
   -q,--fastqs:  basecalling directory from guppy, in case of real time basecalling during sequencing.
 This pipeline will only use pass reads.
 The sequencing summary should be in this directory.
 If one fastq file is provided, instead of a guppy basecalling directory, a copy of the sequencing summary should be placed in the base directory (-w)
                 (default: '')
-  -c,--snp_caller:  snp caller: either pmdv, clair3 or all (meaning both) (default: 'clair3') -b,--basecalling:  basecaller: either 'guppy', 'dorado', or 'all' (meaning both) or 'none' (meaning no basecalling, and fastqs are provided in the path defined by -q
+  -c,--snp_caller:  snp caller: either pmdv, clair3 or all (default: 'clair3') -b,--basecalling:  basecaller: either guppy, dorado all (meaning both) or none (meaning no basecalling, and fastqs are provided in path defined by -q
                      (default: 'guppy')
-  -m,--model:  flowcell and basecalling model: either r9 or r10 (default: 'r9')
-  -t,--trf:  tandem repeat annotation file for sniffles (default: '') -h,--help:  show this help (default: false)
+  -M,--[no]modified:  modified bases calling (default: false) -m,--model:  flowcell and basecalling model: either r9 or r10 (default: 'r9') -t,--threads:  max number of threads to use (default: '') -v,--[no]version:  tools versions (default: false) -h,--help:  show this help (default: false)

 ```